lupyuen/pinetime-rust-mynewt/rust/app/src/cloud.md

 Let's change a PineTime source file...
 And trigger our very first PineTime Firmware Build in the Cloud!

-# Modify a PineTime Source File
+# Modify the PineTime Source Code

+We shall modify the source code so that the PineTime Watch Face shows our own special message...

 1. Browse to this URL...